-12% (2019 - 45%) of the company's assets and liabilities are in sterling.
-The foreign currency exposure is almost exclusively in five (2019 - six) investments denominated in US dollars.
+57% (2020 - 43%) of the company's total assets are in sterling.
+The foreign currency exposure is almost exclusively in six (2020 - five) investments denominated in US dollars.
 The board monitors the company's exposure to foreign currencies on a regular basis.
 The Managing Director assesses the risk of this exposure and its possible effect on the net asset value of the company.